Anjana-KTS/BOB-Prototype-Submission/README.md

 In the end, OTP is sent to the number and the secret code is to be entered to complete the transaction.

+DEPLOYMENT

+For serverless deployment, we can use logic app in azure serveless compute funtions .
+For deplyment using server we can build docker images in ACR Azure Container Registry using AKS Azure Kubernetes Service